pixelbrackets/pap/README.md

 - Useable by a person who never deployed the app before
   - No additional knowledge required
   - One command is enough to deploy the app to a stage
+- Always the same commands, don't care about the configuration set up
 - Works well with robots (CI)
 - Minimal requirements on target stage
 - Rsync to synchronize files - no FTP